TypesettingTools/arch1t3cht-Aegisub-Scripts/README.md

 https://user-images.githubusercontent.com/99741385/180628464-2f970f02-b134-474b-b4b6-a998c22fcf75.mp4

 ### Resample Perspective
-Run this script after Aegisub's "Resample Resolution" to fix perspective rotations in the selected lines that were broken by resampling.
+Run this [script](macros/arch.Resample.moon) after Aegisub's "Resample Resolution" to fix perspective rotations in the selected lines that were broken by resampling.
+If you're resampling to a different aspect ratio, select "Stretch" in Aegisub's resampler.

 There exist multiple scripts like this already, but this script uses a different approach to ensure exact accuracy.
+However, it still has a few limitations:
-However, it still requires all individual events to have one consistent perspective and will not work if perspective tags change mid-line.
+- It still requires all individual events to have one consistent perspective and will not work if perspective tags change mid-line.
 In these cases you'll need to split the lines manually first.
+- It does not take position shifts due to large `\shad` values into account.
+If these become significant, you need to split the text from the shadow, adjust the positions, and resample them separately.
+- Shapes might need to be `\an7` to be positioned properly.

 ### Perspective (WIP)
 **Update (November 2022)**: Big parts of this were added directly to [my Aegisub fork](https://github.com/arch1t3cht/Aegisub) instead.
 Together with the above resampling script and [Aegisub-Perspective-Motion](https://github.com/Zahuczky/Zahuczkys-Aegisub-Scripts), that covers most basic perspective functions.
 I might still write a script to cover some more advanced usage (e.g. a "perspective Recalculator") eventually, but it's a lot lower priority now.